erenard/presentation/vuejsamsterdam/slides.md

 Talk about Amplify framework of Amazon for serverless application.

----
+--

 # Jacob Schatz - Phenomenal design patterns in Vue using Vuex with Spiders

-Talk about patterns in Vue with Vuex :
+Talk about patterns in Vue with Vuex:
 - command
 - strategy